 We all know that running is very hard on the joints because it is high-impact, so you definitely won’t be giving your body a break.
 It also can be hard to stay stimulated on the treadmill because it’s a repetitive action.

 Finally, treadmills vary in quality.
-If your gym is smaller, you probably don’t have a nice of a treadmill, and, if it’s older, it might not give you the best workout possible.
+If your gym is smaller, you probably don’t have a lux treadmill, and, if it’s older, it might not give you the best workout possible.

 In the end, each machine provides its own advantages and disadvantages.
 If you want to get the best of both worlds, you might want to consider incorporating both machines into your workouts!
 Then you can get the benefits of toning your lower body from the stairmaster as well as the cardio benefits from the treadmill.